 Argentina to defer debt repayments to Paris Club until September 2024

-BUENOS AIRES, May 31 (Reuters) - Argentina has reached a deal with the Paris Club group of lenders to defer its debt repayments to September 2024, an official government gazette confirmed early Tuesday morning, as part of a renegotiation around its $2 billion debt line.
+BUENOS AIRES, May 31 (Reuters) - Argentina has reached a deal with the Paris Club group of lenders to defer its debt repayments to September 2024, an official gazette confirmed early on Tuesday morning, as part of a renegotiation around its $2 billion debt.

 The new agreement states that Argentina will defer payments to the Paris Club until September 2024 or "until there is a new framework agreement" to replace a joint declaration signed in May 2014, the official bulletin said.